ShivamBhosale/100DaysOfCode/index.md

 ## Day 36 - Caesar Encryption
 Made a Caesar encryption program which shifts every character in the string to a given value thereby hiding the original message.

+## Day 37 - AI Chatbot
+Today I created an AI chatbot (with limited vocabulary) using NLTK and TensorFlow modules in python.
+The bot answers some fundamental questions.
+NLP seems to be hard and immensely fascinating at the same time.